So…maybe they’re not technically sliders.

 - Stubbs Sweet Heat BBQ Sauce

-- Sweet potatoes, washed and sliced thin (the amount depends on how much you want to make)
+- 4 Sweet potatoes, washed and sliced into thin coins

 - Salt and pepper